Euvaz/DinGo/README.md

 `go build main.go`

-This will result in a `main` executable file being created.
+This will result in a `main` executable file being created, with the filetype dependent upon the system which the executable was generated.

 ## LICENSE